Skip to content

 Is Quizlet’s Spaced Repetition the Same as Anki’s?

-The algorithms come from different eras.
-Anki inherited SM-2, the 1987 interval formula by Piotr Woźniak that applies the same broad spacing curve to every card and every user.
-The community then built FSRS as an open scheduler that estimates memory stability and retrievability from review history.
+These algorithms grew up decades apart.
+Anki inherited SM-2, the 1987 interval formula by Piotr Woźniak that hands the same broad spacing curve to every card and every user.
+Then the community built FSRS, an open scheduler that estimates memory stability and retrievability from your actual review history.
 FSRS-6 shipped in late 2025 with 21 trainable parameters and a curve-flatness term that adapts per user.
-SuperMemo SM-20 followed in 2026 as the first SuperMemo version where every scheduling parameter is computed by machine learning.
-Quizlet published its Learn approach in 2017 and has not released a comparable public benchmark for Learn, Memory Score, or Scheduled Review.
+SuperMemo SM-20 arrived in 2026, the first SuperMemo version where machine learning computes every scheduling parameter.
+And Quizlet?
+It published its Learn approach in 2017 and has never released a comparable public benchmark for Learn, Memory Score, or Scheduled Review.

-The benchmark gap is the part to notice.
+So the gap that matters here isn’t accuracy.
+It’s disclosure.
 FSRS ships open-source with published log-loss metrics, an open benchmark against roughly 9,999 Anki collections, and a 1.7-billion-event evaluation corpus.
-Quizlet ships no public benchmark for Learn.
-No dataset description either, and no head-to-head comparison against SM-2 or FSRS.
-Not even a leaked internal one.
+Quizlet ships nothing of the kind for Learn.
+No dataset description.
+No head-to-head against SM-2 or FSRS.
+Not even a leaked internal number.

 Different training set.
 Different scheduler.
 Different goal.
 For the full side-by-side on features, pricing, and medical-school adoption, see LearnClash’s Anki vs Quizlet breakdown.

-Did you know?
-Anki 23.10 added native FSRS support, and the Anki manual says FSRS can help you remember more material in the same amount of time by better estimating what you are likely to forget.
+One detail worth pinning down.
+Anki 23.10 added native FSRS support, and the Anki manual claims FSRS lets you remember more material in the same study time by sharpening its estimate of what you’re about to forget.
+That’s the cross-session promise Quizlet free leaves on the table.

 Why 95% of Quizlet Users Never Notice the Spacing